What is Belt and Pulley? – Their Diagram & Working

 A Belt and pulley are important mechanisms because power must be transferred from one source of energy to another in a mechanical device.
 The most common and cheapest form of this transfer is through a belt and pulley.

 This power is either gotten from an electrical or mechanical generator to transfer a rotational motion to the application.
-Pulley is always mounted on a rotary part of the energy source so that power can be transferred through a belt to the device.
+A pulley is always mounted on a rotary part of the energy source to transfer power through a belt to the device.
 Thus, serving as a source of power to that device.

-Well, in this reading, we’ll explore belt and pulleys, their functions, applications, diagrams, materials, types, and their working principle.
-We’ll also look at their advantages and disadvantages.
+In this reading, we’ll explore belts and pulleys, their functions, applications, diagrams, materials, types, and working principles.
+We’ll also examine their advantages and disadvantages.

 What is a Belt and Pulley (Drive Belt)?